 Many people look forward to the warmer weather during the summer months.
-But higher temperatures or sun exposure can sometimes be bad news for skin.
-Skin rashes can be more common in hot or humid conditions so if you or your child experience a new rash at this time of year there could be a number of different causes.
+But higher temperatures or sun exposure can sometimes be bad news for skin, resulting in summer rashes.
+Skin rashes can be more common in hot or humid conditions - particularly heat rash - so if you or your child experience a new rash at this time of year there could be a number of different causes.

 One of the most common rashes experienced during the warmer months is heat rash - this occurs when the skin's sweat glands are blocked, or can be a result of excess sweat due to overheating or physical activity.